 And because they’ve been so popular, they’ve started to become a more frequent sight on the used car market.
 For those looking to take their first steps into electric car ownership without breaking the bank, Kia’s e-Niro could make for a very solid choice.
 Let’s take a look at what else you need to know about it.

 Further up the price range you could be looking at between £30,000 to £40,000, but here the e-Niro makes less sense as a used buy.
-It might be the case that you’ll be able to buy a larger-battery e-Niro - there are two options available - for less money than new, but given that the e-Niro starts from £30,345 after the government’s plug-in car grant has been applied, if you go any higher then it’ll likely be worth getting one fresh from the showroom instead.
+It might be the case that you’ll be able to buy a larger-battery e-Niro - there are two options available - for less money than new, but if you can wait it’ll likely be worth getting one fresh from the showroom instead.

 It’s also worth noting that Kia updated the e-Niro in 2020, having first introduced in the year.
 Though it was a subtle one to say the least, it did bring new LED headlights and a larger screen which have both remained on the car right to the present day.
 Though the battery and motor technology remained unchanged, if you do want a car with the latest features you’ll have to opt for one made after 2020.